 To find out whether your customers are delighted with your product or service, you should use Retently to send them an NPS Survey shortly after you deliver your product or service.

-Using Retently’s multi-channel survey feature, you can send the one-question NPS Survey to your customers via email, text or your website to measure their satisfaction.
-You can even customize the open-ended question customers see after rating your product or service.
+Using Retently’s multi-channel survey feature, you can send the one-question NPS Survey to your customers via email, text, or website to measure their satisfaction.
+After rating your product or service, you can customize the open-ended questions customers see.

-One more reason I recommend you use Retently to identify your advocates, and unsatisfied customers for that matter, is that they have native integrations with other sales and marketing automation software you’re already using, including WordPress, PayPal and Stripe.
+One more reason to use Retently is to identify your advocates and unsatisfied customers, for that matter, is that they have native integrations with other sales and Marketing Automation software you’re already using, including WordPress, PayPal, and Stripe.

-- deepen your relationship with leads with a personalized, hands-off follow-up system that reminds your qualified candidates about the products and services you have
+- Deepen your relationship with leads with a personalized, hands-off follow-up system that reminds your qualified prospects about the products and services you have